Zimmi48/notes/Coq/refactoring.md

 Instead, a sequence of `rewrite` can be refactored to use `replace`, thus making the part that is transformed very explicit, without having to write anything else.

+Attention! `replace` does not fail when doing nothing.
+It should be rebinded to `progress replace`.

 #### Example

     Theorem Nat_sub_sub_comm : ∀ m n p, (m - n - p)%nat = (m - p - n)%nat.